openziti/ziti-doc/docusaurus/docs/identities/enrolling.md

 ### 3rd Party CA - Auto

-When using a third party CA identity creation process in the Ziti Controller is automatic with this "auto" flow.
-The act of enrolling the identity will create it with the default role attributes that were specified when the 3rd party CA was created.
+When using a third party CA identity creation process in the Ziti Controller is automatic.
+Enrolling the identity will create it with the default role attributes that were specified when the 3rd party CA was created.

 Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll.